ayh20/flogo-components/activity/awsgetsecret/README.md

 # Amazon Get Secret

 Simple function that retrieves a named secret from AWS Secret manager.
-This version ony supports string secrets but can be extended to do binary secrets too.
+This version ony supports string secrets but can be extended to do binary secrets properly too (returned as an encoded string in this version).

 ## Installation